Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 The reticle makes it super easy for close-up shots when I used the optic for pistol caliber carbine (PCC) competitions.
 While the 1 MOA dot was useful for farther plate racks.

-I even took it on and off a couple of times while testing and it always stayed in zero (plate racks at 25 yards).
+I even took it on and off a couple of times while testing, and it always held zero.

 And how about some extreme abuse?
-We water submerged it, cycled it through cold/hot, dropped it, and then shot it with different loads.
+We submerged it in water, cycled it through extreme hot and cold temperatures, dropped it, and then shot it with different loads.

 EOTech EXPS 3 12ga Birdshot